Prajwal01406/California_Mall_Project/ReadME.md

 c)Technology.
 With mode of payment as
 a)Cash.
-B)Credit Card.
+b)Credit Card.

-Conditiions for question 6 & 7 -
+Conditions for question 6 & 7 -
 1.mall should not be located in Los Angles.
 2.constructed after the year 1980.
 3.area is more than 100,000 sqm.

-**These questions were developed by myself, [Tavishi Mahajan](https://www.linkedin.com/in/tavishi-mahajan-055763319/) and [Kabeer Kulkarni](https://www.linkedin.com/in/kabeer-kulkarni-aa0b76331/).**
+**These questions were developed by [Tavishi Mahajan](https://www.linkedin.com/in/tavishi-mahajan-055763319/), [Kabeer Kulkarni](https://www.linkedin.com/in/kabeer-kulkarni-aa0b76331/) and myself.**

 ## Source ##
 The source for the data used in this project is **Kaggle** and you can download all the excel files from [here](https://www.kaggle.com/datasets/captaindatasets/istanbul-mall).